blockprotocol/blockprotocol/packages/@blockprotocol/core/README.md

 It is currently for use only as a dependency of packages implementing Block Protocol services.

-See the `graph` package for an example.
+See the `@blockprotocol/graph` package for an example.